MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

     ![Screenshot of the select diagnostics settings options.](./media/tutorial-configure-log-analytics-workspace/select-diagnostics-settings.png)

-Your logs can now be queried using the Kusto Query Language (KQL) in Log Analytics.
-You might need to wait around 15 minutes for the logs to populate.
+Your selected logs might take up to 15 minutes for the logs to populate in your Log Analytics workspace.

 ## Run queries in Log Analytics

-This procedure shows how to run queries using the **Kusto Query Language (KQL)**.
+With your logs streaming to your Log Analytics workspace, you can run queries using the **Kusto Query Language (KQL)**.
+The least privileged role to run queries is the **Reports Reader** role

-### Run a query

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Reports Reader](../../identity/role-based-access-control/permissions-reference.md#reports-reader).

 1. Browse to **Identity** > **Monitoring & health** > **Log Analytics**.

 1. In the **Search** textbox, type your query, and select **Run**.

-### KQL query examples
+### Kusto query examples

 Take 10 random entries from the input data: